steniols/amp-server/readme.md

 All in your local machine:

-- your data will be saved in your local ./data folder
+- your databases will be saved in your local ./data folder
 - your php.ini config can be add in ./php-ini folder
 - your php files can be add in ./www folder